-Would you love to get your kitchen decluttered and nicely organized in time for Christmas holidays?
+Would you love to declutter and organize your kitchen in time for Christmas holidays?

 It’s hard to believe December is upon us.
-After all, you might still be stuffed from the Thanksgiving feast that it’s hard to imagine more.
+After all, you might still be stuffed from the Thanksgiving feast and it’s hard to imagine more.
 More food.
 More company.
 More STUFF.

-Are you craving the peace and serenity that the Christmas season often promises?
+Are you craving the peace and serenity that the Christmas season promises?

 If you’re like many, most years end up feeling more scattered than serene, more chaotic than calm.
 As a result, we end up in a rather cluttered state between all the extra baking, shopping, and entertaining.

 Maybe this year could be different for you?!

-Add these 3 simple steps to your TO DO list and you’ll feel a little readier to find peace and calm among the chaos that’s surely coming!
+Add these 3 simple steps to your home organizing TO DO list and you’ll feel a little readier to find peace and calm among the holiday chaos that’s surely coming!

 1. Declutter unloved, unused, and broken toys

 We keep seeing these inspiring articles about minimalism, gifting kids with experiences rather than more toys.
 It’s a wonderful goal and, in my family, we’re definitely moving in that direction.
 However, you’ll still have more items coming into your home than going out over the holidays so you may as well make space.
 It’s the perfect time to go through the house and find unloved or unused toys.

-Maybe your kids would like to join in and help with making decisions?
-What I find works best is if you present it as a game!
+Maybe your kids would like to join and help make the decisions?
+Try to present it as a game!
 Therefore, they’re less likely to focus on what they’re losing and instead, on what they’re gaining.
 For example, “Let’s make room for new toys” and “Let’s find some toys you’re finished with but another child might enjoy”.
 With a little help, kids can actually be very good at this and might even surprise you with their decision making powers.